 Donations are approved only to duly registered NPOs (holding all certificates and confirmations needed for proper management and taxation as required).
 Every donation to an NPO dedicated to objectives that are supported by FIBI and fulfilling the aforesaid criteria is examined and considered, including in order to ensure that the assistance granted is being used in conformity with a clear policy that reflects FIBI's vision.
+The donations process is structured and regulated, including an assessment of the need and the requisite approvals.
+FIBI Group does not donate money or cash equivalents to political parties, to politicians or to political institutions.

-The donations process is structured and regulated, including an Within the framework of its social activities, FIBI also takes action, inter alia, to make the unique professional knowledge of its employees available to the populations that are the focus of the activities and to the organizations with whom the Group collaborates.
+Within the framework of its social activities.
+FIBI also takes action, inter alia, to make the unique professional knowledge of its employees available to the populations that are the focus of the activities and to the organizations with whom the Group collaborates.